ilaflott/epmt/notebooks/ui_notebooks/README.md

-This directory holds generated notebooks from the EPMT interface.
+This directory holds generated notebooks from the EPMT Workflow GUI.